Toronto District School Board

 Joint Management-Labour Environmental Committee (JMLEC)

-JMLEC was set up in January 2018 to leverage the knowledge that TDSB workers have of their workplaces and work processes and to link that expertise with the broader knowledge of management.
-The goal of the collaboration is to make informed decisions towards reducing greenhouse gas emissions by identifying feasible approaches and innovations to the workplace.
-The concept is designed to build organizational momentum in a framework of continuous improvement.
+The TDSB's Joint Management-Labour Environmental Committee (JMLEC) was established in 2018 to leverage the knowledge that TDSB workers have of their workplaces and work processes and to link that expertise with the broader knowledge of management.